-Highlander was setup in 1995 by Andy Gardiner our Managing Director.
+Highlander was formed in 1995 by Andy Gardiner, our MD and Senior Instructor.
 Andy teaches the majority of our courses to this day, and is an Adobe Certified Instructor and CompTIA Certified Technical Trainer.

 After 25 years in the business we have worked with the majority of the bigger organisations in the UK from FTSE 100 companies through to public sector organisations.
 We do however also work with a wide range of SME clients and independent consultants who need to upskill.
 Throughout the site you will see a selection of some of the organisations we have worked with.

 Our training courses can all be attended live online, or as a private course for example if you have a team to train.
 With some courses we also have the option to take a pre-recorded version of the course which you can watch at your own pace.

 Which option you choose will depend on factors such as your location, your budget and your timescale for learning.
 For example the live online instructor led courses tend to cost more than a pre-recorded course, but includes full instructor interaction throughout as well as after course support.
 As such it is a good option for companies with a training budget who need staff up to speed fairly quickly.

 With the Live Online courses you log into a course from your own desk and attend online.
 The course is taught live by one of our UK based instructor, and the class sizes are capped at a maximum of 8 delegates.
 Throughout the course you can chat with the instructor and other delegates as you would in a classroom, and if you get stuck you can even share your screen with the instructor so they can give you advice.